CRT Audio Fingerprinting

 Content vs identity

-DEAD = what changes.
-ALIVE = what persists.
+Data channels = what changes.
+Parity channels = what persists.
 Match on the persistent part.

 Fingerprint Matching